bandhanEA/she-builds-with-ai-wtm-2024/README.md

 # Welcome to NomadNari!

+## Overview
+This app demonstrates the power of
+- Generative AI on Vextex AI - The `google-cloud-aiplatform` Python package, `vertexai` SDK, and Gemini's Generative Model `gemini-1.5-pro`.
+- Streamlit `streamlit` for UI
+- Cloud Run for deploying

+## Prerequisites

+- A Google Cloud project with billing enabled
+- APIs for Vertex AI, and Cloud Run enabled

+## To run the app on your local machine:
+- Authenticate your local machine with your project name `gcloud config set project your-project-id`
+- Run `bash setup.sh`

+This script will:

+- Connect to the Vertex AI API
+- Install Python and packages
+- Start the app

 NomadNari allows you to create an anonymous personalized travel guide for solo traveling keeping womxn's safety first.
 The meaning behind NomadNari comes from, `Nari` meaning `woman` in Hindi, and in Japanese meaning to succeed.
 In Korean, `Ri` means `beauty and grace`.
 Created for womxn by womxn.

 - The gender equity category this project is breaking barriers towards: